-My pregnancies are typically marked more by food aversions than food cravings (with the exception of the Eggo waffles incident), but one thing I have been consistently craving this pregnancy is cinnamon.
+My pregnancies are typically marked more by food aversions than food cravings (with the exception of the Eggo waffles incident).
+Still, one thing I have been consistently craving this pregnancy is cinnamon.
 Oatmeal with fresh apples or nectarines and tons of cinnamon?
-Yes please.
-Sweet potatoes with ghee and a generous coating of cinnamon.
-Mm hmm.
+Yes, please.
+Sweet potatoes with ghee and a generous coating.
+Mm-hmm.
 Apple slices sprinkled with it?
 YES!
 What is Christmas without the smell of cinnamon in the air when baking?

-At the time, I’m pretty sure I wrote it off as “everything is bad for you according to somebody”, but seeing as how there is a little person growing inside of me now, I figured maybe it was worth looking into just a little bit more.
+At the time, I’m pretty sure I wrote it off as “everything is bad for you according to somebody”, but seeing as how a little person is growing inside of me now, I figured maybe it was worth looking into just a little bit more.